mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

  ~~~
  {: .language-bash}

+> ## Question
-Modify `sec_vertices.py` to read the lambda vertices from the MiniAOD file.
+> Modify `sec_vertices.py` to read the lambda vertices from the MiniAOD file.
 You will have to modify the collection type and label accordingly to the MiniAOD content.
+{: .challenge}
 > ## Answer
 > ~~~
 > import DataFormats.FWLite as fwlite